CosmWasm/cosmwasm/docs/PINNING.md

 Pinning contracts is a balance between increasing memory usage and boosting execution speed.
 Contracts that are known to be heavily used should be pinned.
-This can includes contracts that are executed as part of begin/end block or the IBC light client implementations of the Wasm Light Client ([08-wasm]).
+This can include contracts that are executed as part of begin/end block or the IBC light client implementations of the Wasm Light Client ([08-wasm]).
 If a chain is permissioned and runs on a small number of well known contracts, they can all be pinned.
 A permissionless chain might select certain contracts of